 Center Director/Cumberland Mental Health-Lebanon, Mt.
 Juliet

-For more information about depression among teens and youth or to seek treatment options and psychological counseling please call Volunteer Behavioral Health System at 1-877-567-6051 or visit www.vbhcs.org.
+For more information about bullying, how bullying may impact you child or to learn about what counseling services are available regarding this subject call Volunteer Behavioral Health Care System at 1-877-567-6051 or visit www.vbhcs.org.